 - Click “Create Data Set”

 This will take you to a page showing a graph of the data from your two power sources.
-You can now fine-tune that graph if you’d like using the Time shift and crop tool.
-If perhaps you started recording your ride on your computer a few seconds after your Zwift activity began, this tool lets you easily shift the data by X seconds.
-Just enter the number of seconds in the “Offset” box and you’ll see the graphed lines move.
-It may be helpful to zoom in a bit so you can line up the two sources nicely, then just click “Reset Zoom” at the top-left to see the full graph once more.
+You can now fine-tune that graph using the Time shift and crop tool.
+(It will probably be necessary to zoom in a bit so you can line up the two sources nicely and have them start and end together.
+Click and drag to zoom, then just click “Reset Zoom” at the top-left to see the full graph once more.)

 You may also use Time shift and crop to crop the power data, so you can be sure numbers like “Average power” are being pulled from the same time in the activity.
 (Sometimes you might save your Zwift ride but keep spinning for a minute and recording the power on your bike computer.
 This would throw off the average power numbers, so cropping that bike computer data file fixes things.)